Unusual Options Activity Insight: Lyft | Benzinga

 Unusual Options Activity Insight: Lyft

-On Thursday, shares of Lyft (NASDAQ:LYFT) saw unusual options activity.
-After the option alert, the stock price moved up to $52.74.
+Lyft (NASDAQ:LYFT) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $52.74 following the option alert.

 - Option Type: SWEEP